Pixadus/Fibril_Characteristic_Analysis/README.md

 4. Analyze the mapping results to find correlations (see the analysis/ folder)

 Data, images and results are available in the data/ folder.

+## Optimized Parameter Set

+In `data/optimization/optimization_results`, there are three files:

+1. `occult_results_valid.csv`, which is OCCULT run with the current best parameter set
+2. `optimization_two_five.csv`, which has the top 25% "best" parameters found
+3. `optimization.csv`, which has matching statistics on the range of parameters.
+See the optimization/ folder for more info on how this is calculated.

+## GUI Design

+0. Master `main.py` file, implementing `curses` design with ASCII art on top, selection of options below art
+1. Options are individual paths.
+    * Option 1 is *Manually trace fibrils*
+    * Option 2 is *Automatically trace fibrils (OCCULT-2)*
+    * Option 3 is *Characterize fibril set*
+    * Option 4 is *Generate histograms*
+    * Option 5 is *Helper functions* (Convert .sav file to necessary format)